fuzhen011/nwmng/README.md

 steps to record them.

 1. Start the program.
 2. Type freemode on to start recording.
+If any unprovisioned device beacon is received, it will store the device information to the backlog of the node configuration file.
 3. Type freemode off when all the devices are recorded to the backlog.

+### Move Devices from Backlog to Primary Subnet

+As mentioned above, the nearby devices recorded by freemode will be added to backlog.
+You need to cherry pick those you want to add to your network from the backlog to the primary subnet field.

+1. Open the nodes configuration file.
-4. Move the nodes you want to operate onto the first item of "Subnets"
+2. Move the nodes you want to operate onto the first item of "Subnets"
-5. Change the "Template ID" field of each node based on what configuration you want to apply to the node.
+3. Change the "Template ID" field of each node based on what configuration you want to apply to the node.
 Certainly, you could change the configuration as well.

+### Adding/Configuring Device(s)

+1. Make sure you have properly set the configuration to all the nodes in the node configuration file.
+2. Start the program if not yet.
-6. Once you have properly set the configuration to all the nodes, type "sync" to start adding them to the network and configuring them.
+3. Type "sync" to start adding them to the network and configuring them.

 ### Blacklisting Node(s)